Joe Minock is the creator of Deliberate Work—a methodology for designing how your business actually operates.

 During that same period, I was delivering systems and workflows to my clients.
 I was helping other businesses get organized, get efficient, get their work to flow.

 I just had no clue how valuable systems and process were for me—even though that's exactly what I was building for everyone else.
 That irony took years to fully absorb.
 But once I did, everything changed.
+That hard-won lesson is embedded in every page of the Deliberate Work methodology.

 Twenty-Five Years of Building Flows